 Follow up telephone reviews should occur between 5 to 7 weeks post discharge.
 If there have been subsequent re-admissions, telephone review should occur at 5-7 weeks after the most recent discharge.

 Patients identified as needing a 6-week telephone review will be populated into Trakcare clinic lists (TBA).
-Telephone clinics will be primarily registrar-led, with the (Cheltenham/HOT) consultant (TBA) providing support as required.
+Telephone clinics will be primarily registrar-led, with the (Cheltenham HOT) consultant providing support as required.

 When a telephone review is completed, a letter summarising the outcome and any further actions required should be sent to the patient and GP.
 A 12-week CXR (if required) should be requested at this point.